farcaster-project/farcaster-node/doc/install-guide.md

 You can use the Docker image [`farcasterd`](https://github.com/farcaster-project/farcaster-node/pkgs/container/farcaster-node%2Ffarcasterd) and images from the [`containers`](https://github.com/orgs/farcaster-project/packages?repo_name=containers) repo.

-The easiet way is to use a `docker-compose.yml` file.
+The easiet way is to use Docker compose to run both the node and the Monero wallet.
+Copy and paste the following in a `docker-compose.yml` file and run `docker-compose up -d`

 ```yaml
 version: "3.9"